GkG0139/practice-int-101/book_store/README.md

 #### Instance variables

-- `id` the variable stores the book id and declare it as private (type: int)
+- `id` the variable stores the book id and declare it as private final(type: int)
 - `latestId` the variable stores the latest id used by the book object and declares it as private and static (type: int)
-- `name` the variable stores the book name and declare it as private (type: String)
+- `name` the variable stores the book name and declare it as private and final(type: String)
-- `author` the variable stores the book author and declare it as private (type: String)
+- `author` the variable stores the book author and declare it as private and final (type: String)
 - `price` the variable stores the book price and declare it as private (type: double)

 ### Constructor